Gjhkyio/J2METube/README.md

 YouTube client based on Invidious API for Java devices with MIDP 2.0+ support

-status: dead, im porting this masterpiece to silverlight (windows phone 7)
+status: dead, im porting this masterpiece to ~~silverlight (windows phone 7)~~ old Android versions.